bengawalk/kia-live/README.md

 - Backend repository: [kia-live-serverside](https://github.com/bengawalk/kia-live-serverside)

 **FAQ:**
-- **Source of Truth (for the backend)**: BMTC (Bangalore Metropolitan Transport Corporation) via their Namma BMTC web application
+- **Source of Truth (for the backend)**: BMTC (Bangalore Metropolitan Transport Corporation) via their Namma BMTC website
-- **Realtime Data**: Only static trips that match realtime vehicles are available in our webapp as realtime trips
+- **Realtime Data**: Only static trips that match realtime vehicles are available in our webapp as realtime trips, they are matched by the scheduled start time
 - **Static Data Fallback**: Static/schedule trips are shown when realtime trips are no longer available for the location
-- **Dynamic Static Data**: Static/schedule data varies based on time of day and historical realtime data
+- **Dynamic Static Data**: Static/schedule data varies based on time of day and historical realtime data, adhering to the scheduled start times provided by the source

+## Credits
+- *Pravar Choudhary* for the initial designs and user flow.
+- *Ajith Kumar* for the bus model and image.
+- *[Aayush](https://github.com/croyla)* for the project plan and data flow.
+- *[Adnan](https://github.com/adnansalik) and [Aayush](https://github.com/croyla)* for the front-end code and design implementation.
+- *[Shikha](https://github.com/trinityinblue) and [Aayush](https://github.com/croyla)* for the back-end code and data flow implementation.

 ## Local Setup